node-muneem/anumargak/README.md

 router.on("GET", "/this/is/:dynamic", handler);//it will error
 router.on("GET", "/this/is/:dynamic/with/:pattern(\\d+)", handler);
 //Eg: params = { dynamic : val, pattern: 123}
-router.on("GET", "/this/is/:dynamic/with/:two-:params", handler);//use - to separate multiple parameters
+router.on("GET", "/this/is/:dynamic/with/:two:params", handler);// multiple parameters
-router.on("GET", "/this/is/:dynamic/with/:two(\\d+):params", handler);//multiple parameters
+router.on("GET", "/this/is/:dynamic/with/:two(\\d+):params", handler);//multiple parameters with pattern
 router.on("GET", "/this/is/:dynamic/with/:two(\\d+)rest", handler);//single parameter
 ```